Do you want to learn why Database backups are different from file backups? Click HERE to find out.

 - SHOW RESQUEUE

-- The TSM server monitors resource usage and will cancel any resource users that are holding onto resources for too long.
+- The Spectrum Protect server monitors resource usage and will cancel any resource users that are holding onto resources for too long.
 You use the SHOW RESQUEUE command to display the resource queue and it will display information about transactions, locks, and other resources.
 The only output I have ever seen for this command is

 RESOURCE Timeout is 60 minutes.